itspangler/geospatial-humanities-s2025/src/coursework/labs/lab01/assessing-the-terrain.md

     The ArcGIS Pro application</figcaption>
     </figure>

+14. By default, ArcGIS Pro projects load two "base map" layers: the `World Topographic Map` and the `World Hillshade`.
+You don't have to keep these on, but they can be a helpful reference as you orient yourself to the application.
+As a reference for these two default layers:

+    * A [topographic map](https://en.wikipedia.org/wiki/Topographic_map) is a kind of reference map displaying qualitative features like place names alongside quantitative features like elevation (usually in contour lines)
+    * A [hillshade](https://earthquake.usgs.gov/education/geologicmaps/hillshades.php) is a cartographic technique that uses elevation data to simulate the effects of the sun (e.g., shadows) in a 2-D map

-14. Open your workspace by clicking Windows File Explorer and navigate to your `working-maps` folder.
+15. Open your workspace by clicking Windows File Explorer and navigate to your `working-maps` folder.
 Now, a bunch of files and folders should appear:

     <figure>
     <img src="images/image09.png">